Gediminids

 The House of Gediminas (Gediminaičių dinastija), or simply the Gediminids, (Note: Gediminaičiai; Gedėmėnātē; Гедзімінавічы; Giedyminowicze; Гедиміновичі; Гедиминовичи.) were a dynasty of monarchs in the Grand Duchy of Lithuania that reigned from the 14th to the 16th century.
 A cadet branch of this family, known as the Jagiellonian dynasty, reigned also in the Kingdom of Poland, Kingdom of Hungary and Kingdom of Bohemia.
 Several other branches ranked among the leading aristocratic dynasties of Poland and Russia into recent times.

 Gediminas' Cap was used during the inaugurations of Gediminids as Lithuanian monarchs in the Vilnius Cathedral and symbolized the dynasty's continuity.

 Their monarchical title in Lithuanian primarily was, by some folkloristic data, kunigų kunigas ("Duke of Dukes"), and later on, didysis kunigas ("Great/High Duke") or, in a simple manner, karalius or kunigaikštis.
 In the 18th century, the latter form was changed into tautological didysis kunigaikštis, which nevertheless would be translated as "Grand Duke" (for its etymology, see Grand Prince).

+While some Gediminid rulers are referred as "kings" by contemporary sources, Lithuania during their era was never recognized as kingdom by Catholic Europe.
+Therefore, its rulers were not treated there as equal to Catholic kings - although they wielded the same amount of power and authority - and in the modern historiography the pre-Gediminid monarch Mindaugas is widely recognized as the only Lithuanian King.

 Origin

 The origin of Gediminas himself is much debated.
 Some sources say he was Vytenis' ostler, others that he was of peasant stock.
-Some historians consider him as the son or grandson of Lithuanian or Yatvingian King/duke Skalmantas.
+Some historians consider him as the son or grandson of Lithuanian or Yatvingian king/duke Skalmantas.
 Most scholars agree, however, that Gediminas was Vytenis' brother (the parentage of Vytenis is explained differently in various fake genealogies, compiled from the 16th century onwards; according to the latest Polish research, his parentage cannot be established).